 Get the Downloadable, Ad-free PDF of this Design

-The free pattern for this shoulder wrap is shared, above.
+The free pattern for these fingerless gloves is shared, above.
 However, I know many of you like to print your patterns (without all those pesky ads cluttering your printout) or save them, digitally, for later use.

 Copyright notice: This pattern and its images are copyright protected and the sole property of Made with a Twist by Crochetpreneur®, a division of Montgomery Grice Enterprises, Inc. Please do not redistribute, transfer, or sell the pattern, or alter it to claim as your own You may sell any products you create from this pattern.
 Please credit the designer by linking online listings to www.madewithatwist.com or tagging @madewithatwist.